 Vintage heirloom recipes that are hand-written in gorgeous script, tattered and food-splattered, and left forgotten in our grandmother's recipe boxes.
 Nourishing recipes that graced our ancestor's tables 100 years ago.
 Those are the recipes I'm interested in.

-(Side Note: At the time when I was planning my grandmother's tea party, it was right around King Charles III's coronation on May 6, 2023!
-I am a bit - fashionably - late to the party in terms of posting this coronation chicken recipe in time for that event, but it's so delicious it still deserves to be shared.
-My grandmother and her friends absolutely loved it at their afternoon tea.
-And a classic recipe never goes out of style!)
+(Side Note: At the time when I was planning my grandmother’s tea party, it was right around King Charles III’s coronation on May 6, 2023!
+I am a bit – fashionably – late to the party in terms of posting this coronation chicken recipe in time for that event, but it’s so delicious it still deserves to be shared.
+My grandmother and her friends absolutely loved it at their afternoon tea, and a couple of them said it was the best chicken salad they’d ever had.
+A classic recipe never goes out of style!)

 What is Coronation Chicken?